-FIG. 72.-VARIOUS TYPES OF RACKET-SHAPED INCISIONS.
+Fig. 72.-Various Tyies of Racket-Shaped Incisions.
 In the upper figure a are seen the primary types, the simple circular incision with the vertical handle.
 In the leg the incision is transverse to the long axis of the limb, in the thigh it is oblique.
-The lower figure $\delta$ shows the evolution of the "hooded flap" (in the leg) and the "oblique lanceolate" incision of Kocher (in the thigh) by sloping the incision gradually from the greatest transverse diameter of the racket to the upper limit of the handle.
+The lower figure b shows the evolution of the "booded flap" (in the leg) and the "oblique lanceolate" incision of Kocher (in the thigh) by sloping the incision gradually from the greatest transverse diameter of the racket to the upper limit of the handle.